The Big Picture On Getting A Mortgage For An LLC-Owned Rental Property:

 Options for a Rental Property LLC Mortgage

-You have a few options when taking out a mortgage loan for an LLC.
+Can an LLC take out a loan?
+Yes.
+In fact, you have a few options when taking out a mortgage loan for an LLC.
 They all come with their own pros and cons of course, so make sure you understand each before applying.

 1. Conventional Mortgage Loans for LLCs